trusslab/provcam/README.md

 The work of UCI authors was supported in part by the NSF Awards #1763172, #1953932, #1956393, and #2247880 as well as NSA Awards #H98230-20-1-0345 and #H98230-22-1-0308.

-We provide a step-by-step guide to recreate ProvCam's hardware and software prototype mentioned in our paper.
+We provide design/implmentation documentation and a step-by-step guide to recreate ProvCam's hardware and software prototype mentioned in our paper.

 ---